Sir-Jude/phonebook/README.md

     ```
 4. Once the application starts, you will see a menu with different options.
 5. Choose an option by entering the corresponding number and pressing Enter.
-6. Follow the prompts to perform various operations such as adding a contact, searching for a contact, updating contact information, or deleting a contact.
+6. Follow the on-screen instructions to navigate through the menu.
-7. To exit the application, choose the "x" option from the menu.
+7. To exit the application, type "x".

-## Features
-- **Show Contacts**: View all contacts stored in the phonebook.
-- **Add a Contact**: Add a new contact to the phonebook by providing the name, email, phone number, and birthday.
-- **Search a Contact**: Search for a contact by name and display their information.
-- **Update a Contact**: Update the information of an existing contact by providing the contact ID and the new details.
-- **Delete a Contact**: Delete a contact from the phonebook by providing the contact ID.

 ## Database
 The application uses a SQLite database to store contact information.
 The database file is named '**phone.db**' and is automatically created if it does not exist.
 The '**phonebook**' table is used to store the contact records, including fields such as '**ContactID**', '**Name**', '**Phone_number**', '**Address**', '**Email**', and '**Birthday**'.
 The table is created automatically if it does not exist.

 ## License
-This project is licensed under a Creative Commons Attribution ShareAlike 4.0 International License.
+This project is licensed under the **MIT License**.

----
-Feel free to modify this README file as per your requirements.
-You can provide additional instructions, documentation, or screenshots to make it more comprehensive and user-friendly.
+Feel free to modify and use this code according to your needs.
+Contributions and suggestions are welcome!

+## Contact
+If you have any questions or suggestions, please feel free to reach out to me.
+Happy managing your contacts!